metaxy/openBibleViewer/README.md

 ```

 ## macOS
+Currently the builds for macOS are broken.
+See Issue [#27](https://github.com/metaxy/openBibleViewer/issues/27)
-You can download openBibleViewer for OSX [here](https://bintray.com/metaxy/openBibleViewer/osx/view#files/bin)
+You can download openBibleViewer for macOS [here](https://bintray.com/metaxy/openBibleViewer/osx/view#files/bin)

 ## Windows
-Currently they are no working builds for windows.
-See Issue [#13](https://github.com/metaxy/openBibleViewer/issues/13)
+Currently the builds for Windows are broken.
+See Issue [#30](https://github.com/metaxy/openBibleViewer/issues/30)

-## Compile
+## Compile on your own
 See [INSTALL](https://github.com/metaxy/openBibleViewer/blob/master/INSTALL) for a compile guide